Case Result Date: September 14, 2021

 THE ILLINOIS STATUTORY SUMMARY SUSPENSION 625 ILCS 5/11-501.1

 Upon getting arrested for DUI in Illinois, when an individual is a first offender as defined in 625 ILCS 5/11-500 he will face a twelve (12) month driver’s license suspension if he or she refuses to blow into a breathalyzer machine and a six (6) month suspension if he or she blows .08 or above.
 See 625 ILCS 5/6-208.1.
 The arresting officer generally serves immediate notice of the suspension on the arrestee with a document titled, Notice of Summary Suspension/Revocation The summary suspension begins 46 days from the date the defendant receives notice which is usually the same day as his arrest.
-The suspension will begins the 46th day unless the defendant does something to stop it.
-The summary suspension does not wait for an individual to go to Court or hire a lawyer.
+The suspension begins the 46th day unless the defendant does something to stop it.
+The summary suspension does not wait for an individual to go to court or hire a lawyer.
 Public defenders generally will not file a petition to rescind on behalf of their clients as summary suspensions are considered civil in nature.

 The first step in defending a DUI case is to promptly file a Petition to Rescind the Statutory Summary Suspension.
 The statutory grounds in which a summary suspension may be rescinded are currently found in 625 ILCS 5/2-118.1.
 However, there are other grounds to rescind that can be found through case law.
 Most often these grounds involve service issues or due process violations arising from defects in the law enforcement officer’s sworn report.
 An individual’s driver’s license is a constitutionally protected property interest.
 Therefore, the law requires that a motorist be afforded a hearing to challenge the suspension within 30 days from the date he files his petition to rescind or the first Court date.
 Meyerson Law, LTD. believes it is a vital defense strategy to file the client’s petition to rescind 30 days or more from the client’s first Court date whenever possible.
 The foregoing strategy puts the prosecution in a position where they usually must be ready to proceed on the first scheduled Court date which maximizes leverage for the defense.